 Lesson 1: The only true antidote for your emotional suffering is living with integrity.

-The author says if you relate to this at all, the cure is integrity.
-Nowadays, integrity has taken a somewhat different meaning than what it originally meant, which is to be whole or intact.
+If you relate to this at all, the cure is integrity.
+Integrity originally meant “to be whole” or “intact.”
 For example, a plane with integrity will fly smoothly through the air because all the parts work properly and simultaneously.
 Losing its integrity could mean it crashes.

 Life is the same.
 We put off how we really feel or what we really want to live up to social standards, so we end up tired, unhappy, and even sick.
 When we do things that don’t align with who we really are, we suffer because we get out of sync with ourselves.

 On the flip side, when you are aligned mentally, physically, and spiritually, your work will absorb you.
 As a result, you will enjoy being around other people, sleep better, and be excited to start the day.
-So if you’re ready to start being who you really are and live a fuller life, you’re ready to take a walk through Dante’s world.
+Let’s see how to get re-aligned by taking a walk through Dante’s world!

 Lesson 2: Get through the Dark Wood by acknowledging you are lost and survive the Inferno by letting go of things that bring you suffering.

-On his path, Dante first finds himself in the Dark Wood of Error.
-On your path to integrity, this is where you start.
+Like Dante, you’ll first find yourself in the Dark Wood of Error.
 You feel alone, and you don’t know how you got to where you are.
 We feel this inner fog because we live with a dichotomy.